-Evaluating the project
+Monitoring the project

-At the end of the course you will be asked to summarize what you have learned from the implementation project by submitting a portfolio accompanied by a reflective self-evaluation.
-The self-evaluation will discuss your observations of the effects of your project on your classroom practices and your students as well as on your own learning.
-A well-kept reflective journal should provide much of the data for your self-evaluation.
+At the end of the course you will be asked to summarize what you have learned from the implementation project.
+You should be prepared to discuss its effects on your classroom practices and your students as well as on your own learning.
+A well-kept reflective journal should provide much of the data for your self-evaluation of the project.